Monden Station

-Monden Station (門田駅, Monden-eki) is a railway station on the Aizu Railway Aizu Line in the city of Aizuwakamatsu, Fukushima Prefecture, Japan, operated by the Aizu Railway.
+Monden Station (門田駅, Monden-eki) is a railway station on the Aizu Railway Aizu Line in the city of Aizuwakamatsu, Fukushima, Japan, operated by the Aizu Railway.

 Lines

 Monden Station is served by the Aizu Line, and is located 4.9 rail kilometers from the official starting point of the line at Nishi-Wakamatsu Station.

 Station layout

 Monden Station has two opposed side platforms connected by a level crossing.
 There is no station building, but only a shelter by the platform.
 The station is unattended.

-Adjacent stations

 History

 Monden Station opened on November 1, 1927.